-This guide outlines the configuration of an Okta Custom SAML App to accept authentication requests from an AAF Rapid IdP instance.
+This guide outlines the configuration of an Okta Custom SAML App to accept authentication requests from an AAF Rapid Identity Provider (Rapid IdP) instance.
 In this mode of operation, the Rapid IdP service provides access to federation enabled services and proxies all user authentication requests to an organisation's Okta Authentication Service.

 The article is specific to connecting to the Okta Authentication Service, as a discrete task during one of the following activities:

 - deployment of a new Rapid IdP instance

 - migrating an existing identity provider to the Rapid IdP service

 - converting an existing Rapid IdP service from LDAP authentication to a cloud based authentication service.